Haiku.lt

 Only two countries require B2C e-invoicing:

-• Romania - Requires B2C e-invoicing from January 2026
+• Romania 🇷🇴 - B2B mandatory since January 2024; B2C mandatory from January 2026 with 5-day transmission requirement

 Why B2C is generally exempt: